kuzudb/kuzu-blog/src/content/post/2024-05-06-rdf-shacl-and-kuzu.md

 RETURN DISTINCT s.iri, p1.iri, l.val;
 ```

+### Query the RDF graph with SPARQL

-The above query is functionally equivalent to this SPARQL query that can be run in RDFLib:
+The above Cypher query is functionally equivalent to this SPARQL query that can be run via RDFLib:

 ```sparql
 # Run using RDFLib